Vanessa-Salgado/Vanessa-Salgado/README.md

 I’m interested in creating technology for environmental and social good.
 Let's make this world a better place!

-I enjoy spending time with friends, being a mom of 2 (Luna->🐱and Bebs->🐶), reading, and rock climbing.
+I enjoy spending time with friends, being a mom of 2 (🐱->Luna and 🐶->Bebs), reading, and rock climbing.

  # What's she up to?

+Current projects:
-Current projects: planning a local succulent business and Plant Journal App
+* tech: Plant Journal App, UCSB Study App
+* personal: plant photo blog and reading blog

 Embarking on journey to run outdoors and rock climb more

 Catch me trying a new boba place

 # Let's get down to business